FortiGate

 Redundancy with BGP Over IPSec

 For redundancy, Oracle recommends using BGP over IPSec.
 By default, if you have two connections of the same type (for example, two IPSec VPNs that both use BGP), and you advertise the same routes across both connections, Oracle prefers the oldest established route when responding to requests or initiating connections.
 If you want to force routing to be symmetric, Oracle recommends using BGP and AS path prepending with your routes to influence which path Oracle uses when responding to and initiating connections.
-For more information, see Routing Details for Connections to Your On-premises Network.
+For more information, see Routing Details for Connections to the On-premises Network.

 The Oracle DRG uses /30 or /31 as subnets for configuring IP addresses on the interface tunnels.
 Remember that the IP address must be part of Site-to-Site VPN's encryption domain and must be allowed in the firewall policy to reach the peer VPN through the interface tunnel.
 You might need to implement a static route through the tunnel interface for the peer IP address.